PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 This specification proposes a similar idea, but adapted to the PowerShell conventions of preference variables and catchable, self-describing, terminating error objects.
-This proposal adds the equivalent functionality of `set -eo pipefail` to stop execution and return an error if any command in a pipeline fails.
+This proposal adds the equivalent functionality of `set -e -o pipefail` (abbreviated to `set -eo pipefail`) to stop execution and return an error if any command in a pipeline fails.

  The specification and alternative proposals are based on the